HSN741 - Postgraduate Nutrition Practicum

 Minimum of 6 credit points including HSN701 and HSN702

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - cloud (online)||

-100 hours work-based practicum.
-In addition, 8 x 1-hour online modules will need to be completed by the end of week 1 of trimester.
+A minimum of 100 hours of placement.
+There may be flexibility in the timing of undertaking placements.
+If you are interested in undertaking your placement outside of Trimester 2, please contact the unit chair.
+In addition, 8 x 1 hour online modules will need to be completed by the end of week 1 of trimester.

 Students wishing to enrol in this unit need to contact the unit chair on email firstname.lastname@example.org for approval of their proposed practicum, ideally by the end of the teaching period in Trimester 1 or earlier.